 Our support can start any time on or after that date.

 Can my project start before this date?

 No project activities for which you're requesting support can take place before this date.
-Plan your project so that it does not need an earlier starting date; or ask the Arts Endowment to assist a portion of your project that will take place after the "Earliest Beginning Date for Arts Endowment Period of Support."
-If project costs that are incurred before the "Earliest Beginning Date for Arts Endowment Period of Support" are included in your Project Budget, they will be removed.
+Plan your project so that it does not need an earlier starting date; or ask the National Endowment for the Arts to assist a portion of your project that will take place after the "Earliest Beginning Date for National Endowment for the Arts Period of Performance."
+If project costs that are incurred before the "Earliest Beginning Date for National Endowment for the Arts Period of Performance" are included in your Project Budget, they will be removed.

 How long can my project last?
 May I apply for another project during this period?

-Research: Art Works generally allows a period of support of up to two years, and three years if the project includes primary data collection as a project activity.
-Ask for the amount of time that you think is necessary.
+Research: Art Works generally allows a period of performance of up to three years, depending on the project type and scope.
+Within the limits of the guidelines, ask for the amount of time that you think is necessary.

 If you get close to the end of your grant period and think you need more time, you may request an extension, but approval is not guaranteed.

-As long as it meets all other eligibility requirements, an organization may apply for another project (with totally different project costs) the following year even if an Arts Endowment-supported project is still underway.
+As long as it meets all other eligibility requirements, an organization may apply for another project (with totally different project costs) the following year even if a National Endowment for the Arts-supported project is still underway.
 Note that if you do receive an extension on a previous year's project, it may affect your grant period for your new proposed project.
 Please email your requests to firstname.lastname@example.org, and include your grant number.

 If my application is rejected, can I find out why?

-After notification, applicants who have questions may contact the Arts Endowment staff responsible for handling their application.
+After notification, applicants who have questions may contact the staff responsible for handling their application.
 Any applicant whose request has not been recommended may ask for an explanation of the basis for rejection.
-In such instances, the Arts Endowment must receive the request no later than 30 days after the official notification.
+In such instances, we must receive the request no later than 30 days after the official notification.